 Yes.
 Roche Legal offers No Win No Fee representation to everyone with a qualifying public liability claim.
 Contact us for a free initial consultation.
 We have offices in Brisbane, Springwood, and the Sunshine Coast.

 Who can I bring the public liability claim against?

 Public liability claims are generally made against the ‘occupier’ of the property (usually the owner of the building or the commercial tenant).
 The occupier usually holds public liability insurance to cover claims made by people who were injured on their property.

 If you were injured on someone else’s residential property, there is a reasonable chance that they also have public liability insurance as a requirement of their mortgage.

 Your compensation amount from a public liability claim depends on a number of factors, including your age and work situation.
-Generally speaking, compensation can be claimed for:
+Compensation can be claimed for:

 - pain and suffering.

 - loss of enjoyment of the amenities of life.

 - any future loss of earnings as a result of lost capacity to work.